animo/siera-cli/README.md

 git clone https://github.com/animo/aries-cli
 cd aries-cli

-# Run one of the following commands to build:
+# Run ONE of the following commands to build:
 make build

 cargo build --release

-# Run one of the following command to add install the aries-cli into your PATH
+# Run ONE of the following commands to add install the aries-cli into your PATH
 make install

 cargo install --path ./cli